 Dr. Immerman moved to Eau Claire and started Evergreen Surgical in December of 1981, and in 2012 was recognized by Sacred Heart Hospital for 30 years of service to the hospital and the community.
-His practice has grown to its present size of four board certified general surgeons.
+His practice has grown to its present size of five board certified general surgeons.
 Before moving to Eau Claire, Dr. Immerman received both his undergraduate and medical degrees from Northwestern University in Chicago.

 Following that, he completed a five year residency in general surgery at Northwestern University.
 As part of his surgical training, he completed an American Cancer Society Clinical Fellowship in Surgical Oncology at Evanston Hospital in Evanston, IL.
 Dr. Immerman has published papers on cancer of the breast, lung, pancreas, parathyroid glands, and skin; and more recently on the cleft-lift procedure for pilonidal disease.
 He is board certified in General Surgery by the American Board of Surgery, and is a Fellow of the American College of Surgeons.